-As this competition for talent escalates, intentional, consistent focus on the culture of your company is the defense you need to protect your most prized team members.
+As the war for talent escalates, an intentional and consistent focus on the culture of your company is the best defense to protect your most prized team members.

-Take a look at what these five big-name brands are doing to build great organizational cultures—and what you can do to emulate their success.
+Here’s a look at what five big-name brands are doing to build great organizational cultures—and what you can do to emulate their success.

 1. Warby Parker